savaslabs/savaslabs.github.io/_posts/2017-01-30-docker-frontend-tools.md

 To try out the Pattern Lab Starter theme we started with a fresh local Drupal 8 installation, and then quickly spun up our local Docker development environment [using Docker4Drupal](http://docs.docker4drupal.org/en/latest/#usage).
 We then copied the [Pattern Lab Starter code](https://github.com/phase2/pattern-lab-starter) to a new `custom/theme/patter_lab_starter` directory in our Drupal project.

-However, running the Phase 2 Pattern Lab Starter theme requires Node, npm, PHP, and Composer - the former for the node dependencies (Gulp, Bower, etc.) and the latter for running Pattern Lab.
+However, running the Phase 2 Pattern Lab Starter theme requires Node, npm, PHP, and Composer.
+Node and npm are required for managing the theme's node dependencies (such as Gulp, Bower, etc.), while PHP and Composer are required by the theme to run and serve Pattern Lab.

-While we could install these dependencies locally, that defeats the purpose of using Docker.
+While we could install these dependencies on the host machine, outside of the Docker image, that defeats the purpose of using Docker.
 One of the great advantages of virtualization, be it Docker or a full VM, is that you don't have to rely on installing global dependencies on your local machine.
 One of the many benefits of this is that it ensures each team member is developing in the same environment.

 Unfortunately, while Docker4Drupal provides public images for many applications (such as Nginx, PHP, MariaDB, Mailhog, Redis, Apache Solr, and Varnish), it does not provide images for running the Pattern Lab Starter theme dependencies.